 - When the tub is filled with water, turn on the power.

-- Finally, switch on the clean cycle.
+- Last step on this stage, switch on the clean cycle.

 The Next Crucial Steps